 Not according to a 2014 survey called the American Consumer Satisfaction Index, in which Comcast and Time Warner customers gave their cable companies a failing grade for "high prices, poor reliability and declining customer service" [source: Aamoth].

 In fact, Comcast has a history of sacrificing the quality of its customer experience in order to get more money from content providers.
 Starting in 2012, Comcast got in a fight with Netflix over the amount of bandwidth the streaming video site required from Comcast-owned networks.
 Comcast refused to upgrade its equipment to handle the increased traffic unless Netflix paid up [source: Associated Press].
 The battle waged on for two years, during which Netflix service for millions of Comcast subscribers slowed to a crawl.

-Since Comcast essentially owns the last-mile connection to 22 million homes, Netflix had no choice but to pay for a direct peering arrangement.
+Since Comcast essentially owns the last-mile broadband connection to 25 million homes, Netflix had no choice but to pay for a direct peering arrangement.
 Verizon pulled a similar strong-arm tactic to get more money from Netflix in an earlier backroom deal [source: Kang].
 These examples and others worry net neutrality advocates who fear that the FCC's proposed rules will sanction more anti-competitive behavior.